aodgulka/accessibility-prediction-from-chipseq/README.md

 conda env create -f environment.yml

 # 2. Activate new environment
-conda activate manuscript
+conda activate accessibility-prediction-from-chipseq

 # 3. Change directory into script
 cd ./script
 ```
-> Execution of scripts in ~/manuscript/scripts/ directory is necessary for proper execution.
+> Execution of scripts in ~/accessibility-prediction-from-chipseq/scripts/ directory is necessary for proper execution.

 ## Inputs
 ### There are two main files needed as input for this pipeline: